Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 For example, here is what I came up with:

-1. Added a `measure` method directly to the logger class, so I can register measurements wherever there is a logger.
+1. I added a `measure` method directly to the logger class, so I can register measurements wherever there is a logger.
 2. For tags, I use a context processor that sets [contextvars](https://docs.python.org/3/library/contextvars.html) in combination with a [separate log processor](https://www.structlog.org/en/stable/api.html#structlog.contextvars.merge_contextvars) from [structlog](https://www.structlog.org/en/stable/), which merges tags into each log entry.
 3. All logs are written to stdout.